babenkoivan/elastic-scout-driver/README.md

 ## Important remarks

-There are a few things, which slightly differ from other Scout drivers:
+There are few things, which slightly differ from other Scout drivers:
 * As you probably know, Scout only indexes fields, which are returned by the `toSearchableArray` method.
 Elastic driver will index a model even if `toSearchableArray` returns an empty array.
 You can change this behaviour by overwriting the `shouldBeSearchable` method of your model: